Code-Institute-Submissions/savasana_yoga/README.md

 * I want a website that allows me to book yoga classes.
 * I want to receive an email confirmation after booking a class.
 * I would like a blog to read more about the yoga studio, and yoga in general.
 * I would like the ability to comment on blog posts.
+* I would like the ability to edit or remove comments I make on a blog post.
 * I want the ability to filter classes between difficulty levels.
+* I want the ability to view a timetable or schedule for yoga classes.
 * I want a website that is easily accessed on my mobile phone and tablet.
 * I want a website that is easy to understand and navigate.
-* I want to have my own profile to store my information, and view my order history.
+* I want to have my own profile to store my information.
+* I want to view my order history on my profile.
 * I want my profile to be password protected.
 * I would like to be able to follow the website's social media accounts.